joelchrono12/joelchrono12.ml/_posts/2025-11-07-installing-rockbox.md

 In a way, **Linux encourages you to learn how a computer system works**.
 I now know what packages are, I can uninstall or install them with a simple command, they will go to a certain location and can be called in a script and be depended upon by other programs.
 I also know hidden folders are a thing, and that most file managers on Linux display them with a simple `Ctrl + H` or a checkbox in a right-click menu (or just an `ls -a` in the terminal of course).

 I'd say it was worth learning and doing that.
-Even if it is more complex at first, it's better than dealing with *Next, Next, Next* install wizards and drivers that will do *who-knows-what* on *who-knows-where* in my computer sounds like a pain now.
+Even if it is more complex at first, it's better than dealing with *Next, Next, Next* install wizards and drivers that will do *who-knows-what* on *who-knows-where* in my computer.
+Those easy installers and countless drivers can end up being a pain.
 Same goes for trying to remember where the File Manager settings are, a panel (which looks straight out of 1998 as well) with a bunch of tabs and checkboxes to go through, all just to show hidden folders or file extensions.

 And yet, that second option is what most people do and deal with.